rancher/docs/content/rancher/v2.6/en/cluster-admin/editing-clusters/rke2-config-reference/_index.md

 #### Automatic Snapshots

 Option to enable or disable recurring etcd snapshots.
 If enabled, users have the option to configure the frequency of snapshots.
 For details, refer to the [RKE2 documentation](https://docs.rke2.io/backup_restore/#creating-snapshots).
+Note that in RKE2, snapshots are stored on each etcd node.

 #### Metrics